Updated on 2025-10-21 GMT+08:00

 4. Create a pod in CCE and configure a Service to expose the pod.
 For details, see 2.

-Do not select the label for pods scheduled to CCI.
+Do not select the label for the pods scheduled to CCI.

 5. Verify network connectivity.

-Create a pod in CCI and select an image that contains the curl command, for example, centos.
+Create a pod in CCI and select an image that allows the curl commands, for example, centos.

-Access the container on the CCI console and check whether CCI can access CCE through the Service.
+Access the pod on the CCI console and check whether CCI can access CCE through the Service.

-Figure 1 Service for accessing the pod in CCI
+Figure 1 Service for accessing the pod in CCE

-6. Create a pod in CCE and select an image (for example, CentOS) that allows the curl command.
+6. Create a pod in CCE and select an image (for example, centos) that allows the curl commands.
 Then, check whether CCE can access CCI through the Service.